 Only one document seemingly existed, a 1917 letter written to Mrs. Elmer Bruse, previously hidden in the bowels of the National Archives Records Center, where Jane detailed methods that she employed to organize maids.
 Jane also provided new revelations, how IWW men sabotaged her efforts, even assaulted her.
 In the age of #Me, Too—with heated national discussions and disagreements concerning victimhood, survivorship, sexual assault, gender discrimination, and false accusations—I was intrigued.
 This was not just a western labor story, but perhaps a narrative that might shed some light on disparate views today.

 Discovering David D. Kilpatrick’s 1992 Princeton thesis, “Jane Street and Denver’s Rebel Housemaids: The Gender of Radicalism in the IWW,” sealed my decision to research the rebel-girl’s story even further.
-Kilpatrick, a New York Times international correspondent, introduced me to virile syndicalism, basically men joining together to sabotage female trespassers in traditionally male environments (my definition, not Kilpatrick’s).
+Kilpatrick, a New York Times international correspondent, introduced me to virile syndicalism, basically an organized, gendered form of protest in a workplace where working class men are uncertain about their manly status, including among female union organizers (my definition, not Kilpatrick’s).
 He wrote that Jane’s presence seemed deliberately “almost nonexistent,” an “aberration in a masculine organization in its least adulterated and most radical region [the West].”
 Kilpatrick primarily used the Bruse letter, contemporary newspaper accounts, and general labor studies to discuss events of 1916 through 1917, a step toward unpeeling the layers of Jane Street that no other historian had ever done.
 I had to find more about this story that involved core western views.

 Being adept with researching old Bureau of Information files, I located a 70-page dossier on Jane Street.
 Information collected between 1917 (when it was finally legal to confiscate and read suspected radicals’ mail) and other case histories filed well into the 1920s contributed even more information.
 But it was my final discovery that propelled my decision to actually write Jane’s life story.
 Through Ancestry.com, I located Jane’s extended family.
 She had left a pile of writings—poems, essays, short stories—expressing her deepest sorrows and greatest joys, her regrets and hopes, her protests at societal injustices and acceptance of nature’s changes, and her fervent desire for motherhood.
 Just as wonderful, her grandson, keeper of Jane’s papers, was alive and eager to talk about the grandmother he knew and adored.